lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## DEViid-DID, APPiid-DID CDA

-These functions are used to process respectively the Device and the Application Device Identifier (DID).
+These functions are used to process respectively the Device and the Application Device Identifier (DID) of the IPv6 addresses.
 APPiid-DID CDA is less common, since current LPWAN technologies frames contain a single address.

 The IID value is computed from the Device ID present in the Layer 2 header.
 The